-Starting as the Language Institute in 1969, we have evolved to offer conversation courses in ten languages in two locations, online courses, and courses in translation and interpretation.
+Starting as the Language Institute in 1969, we have evolved to offer conversation courses in seven languages in two locations, online courses, and courses in translation and interpretation.
 We offer Certificates and Awards of Achievement for those who have specific language learning goals, as well as professional training through our translation and interpretation programs.
 Our goal is to share our passion for language learning with you and to help you communicate and connect with the diverse world that surrounds you.

 Our language courses are taught by a team of engaging, passionate instructors who are experienced in adult education.
 All are native speakers who share are eager to share their languages and cultures with their students.

 Translation and interpretation program instructors are university-educated with experience teaching languages, as well as translating and interpreting in professional settings.
 They are able to offer insight into the realities of working as a professional in this field.